Hardwood vs LVP vs Laminate Flooring: A Practical Comparison for NJ Homes

 Solid vs engineered hardwood, quickly explained

-Solid hardwood is one piece of wood and can be refinished multiple times, but it is more sensitive to humidity.
+Solid hardwood is one piece of wood and can be refinished multiple times, but it's more sensitive to humidity changes.

 Engineered hardwood has a real wood surface with a layered base.
-It is more stable and often better suited for modern NJ homes.
+It's more stable and often better suited for modern NJ homes where humidity varies seasonally.

 Which flooring should you choose?